 Have you ever had to reread a passage over and over because someone near you was speaking too loudly for you to concentrate?
 Or perhaps you’ve tried (and failed) to write a paper in the presence of a chatty friend.
 If you’ve been in situations like this, you know that noise can greatly affect performance.

-Productivity dips by up to 66 percent if you can hear someone talking while reading or writing, according to a TED blog post.
+In a 2020 article, Julian Treasure, international speaker on sound and communication skills, said the most distracting sound is the human voice, but music is also disruptive to work and productivity.
 This is especially evident in the workplace: If your office is open and filled with loud workers, you probably don’t get as much work done as you could if it were quieter.

 It’s easier to focus when you can hear your own thoughts over the cacophony of an entire company.
 But sometimes, you don’t have a choice – you’re trapped in a rowdy space and expected to get your work done regardless.

 If you find yourself in a noisy workplace, there may be a few things you can do about it.
 These eight tips could help you get your productivity back, no matter what the decibel level is.

 Lynn Taylor, workplace expert and author of Tame Your Terrible Office Tyrant: How to Manage Childish Boss Behavior and Thrive in Your Job, noted that earplugs are one of the best options for workers who are easily distracted.
 They drown out background noise and help the brain concentrate.

 You can also play music through your headphones, Taylor said.
 Depending on how sensitive you are to noise, mellow tunes can actually help the mind stay on task.
 Create a playlist that suits you and listen to it when the office is particularly loud.
 You might even find yourself feeling more inspired or happier while listening to music.